 You can find this product at your local lawn and garden center or purchase a product called NemaSeek Hb.

 Keep Adult Beetles Under Control

-Applying Bacillus popillae and enlisting the assistance of beneficial nematodes should reduce your grub population significantly.
+Using biological controls and applying Bacillus popillae and enlisting the assistance of beneficial nematodes should reduce your grub population significantly.
 A few hardy adult beetles will surely emerge from the soil in the springtime intent upon consuming your flowers, vegetables and trees.
-To discourage them, apply a natural neem oil product generously.
+To discourage them, apply a natural organic insecticide neem oil spray generously.

 Begin with a stronger concentration of spray (2 %) to kill off as many existing beetles as you can.
 Follow that up with a weaker mixture for prevention.
 ALWAYS TEST a small area for any potential reactions to plants before applying on larger spaces.

 For a strong 2% solution try this recipe: